This article will cover how to record calls on Microsoft Teams with the Marvin bot. You’ll learn how to invite and admit the bot to meetings.

 When you invite the bot, you’ll see a notification that the bot is waiting in the lobby.

-To start recording, please click "Admit" it add the bot your call.
+To start recording, please Admit the bot your call.

 Whether only the meeting host or all participants will be able to admit the bot depends on your settings in Microsoft Teams.
 You can edit this from More > Settings > Meeting options in the meeting.

-Till you admit the bot, this is the message you’ll see on the Live Notes page on Marvin.
+Till you admit the bot, this is the message you’ll see on the Live Notes page in Marvin.

 Bot granted admission